top of page

 Ayurvedic View

-Asthi vaha sroto dushti- it's a condition where there is mainly involvement of kandara (tendon) along with prakupita (aggravated) vata dosha in elbow area- sandhi pradesha (joint forming structures), which results in adika shoola (severe pain), weakness, aankunchana prasarana kashta chesta (pain) and restrictions with movements, this is tennis elbow, when there is pain in lateral or outer side of elbow.
-Ayurveda's approach is to reduce the symptoms and quicker healing by bringing dosha back to prakruta awastha (balance state), thereby increase range of movement of the affected joint, nourish the dhatus (strengthen tissue) by ayurvedic panchakarma treatment.
+Asthi vaha sroto dushti - it's a condition where there is mainly involvement of kandara (tendon) along with prakupita (aggravated) vata dosha in the elbow area- sandhi pradesha (joint forming structures), which results in adika shoola (severe pain), weakness, aankunchana prasarana kashta chesta (pain) and restrictions with movements.
+This is tennis elbow, when there is pain in the lateral or outer side of the elbow.
+Ayurveda's approach is to reduce the symptoms and promote quicker healing by bringing dosha back to prakruta awastha (balance state), thereby increasing the range of movement of the affected joint, nourishing the dhatus (strengthening tissue) by ayurvedic panchakarma treatment.

 Tennis Elbow